 Another important aspect of vocal interactions between mothers and infants identified in the current study was the specific maternal response used by the human mothers toward positive vocalizations.
 Thus, using a granular categorisation of maternal mirroring, our results revealed that infant positive vocalizations reliably elicited modified mirroring responses (Fig. 2a-b), whereby mothers perform their own version of the infant’s behaviour, typically changing it into a more prototypical or socially meaningful form (Fig. 4).
 This not only replicates previous findings that infant non-distress vocalizations tend to elicit vocal/verbal responses from mothers100-102, but also suggests a specific form of maternal response.
 Recent evidence indicates that infant vocal learning is embedded in a social feedback loop103,104, and that infants use social feedback to facilitate developmental transitions in vocal behaviour105-107.
-Interestingly, an increasing body of evidence suggests that, despite variations in the temporal coordination and timing of vocalizations across different cultures15,17,108,109, as well as in the frequency of vocal interactions110-114, conversational exchanges between mothers and their young children are ubiquitous across languages (tonal vs non-tonal) and cultures (Western, Educated, Industrialized, Rich, & Democratic - WEIRD vs non-WEIRD), and are characterized by similar features in terms of pitch contours, rhythm, intensity and repetitiveness9,57,115-118.
+Interestingly, an increasing body of evidence suggests that, despite variations in the temporal coordination and timing of vocalizations across different cultures15,17,108,109, as well as in the frequency of vocal interactions110-114, conversational exchanges between mothers and their young children nevertheless do occur across populations with different languages (tonal vs non-tonal) and different cultures (Western vs non-Western), and are characterized by similar features in terms of pitch contours, rhythm, intensity and repetitiveness9,57,115-118.
 Moreover, vocal imitation of infant vocalizations and its role in stimulating and reinforcing specific vocal expressions57,105,119,120, therefore facilitating vocal learning105,120,121, has been reported in an increasing number of human populations122-129.
-Our findings can be interpreted within such a framework, suggesting that modified mirroring may constitute a form of pre-linguistic communication in which caregivers provide structured feedback to their infant’s early vocalizations, therefore creating new opportunities for vocal learning.
+Our findings can be interpreted within such a framework, suggesting that, in populations (both human and non-human) where vocal exchanges between mothers and infants occur, modified mirroring may constitute a form of pre-linguistic communication in which caregivers provide structured feedback to their infant’s early vocalizations, therefore creating new opportunities for vocal learning.
 In line with previous evidence on the role of maternal vocal responses to infant vocalizations in both Western and non-Western populations106,107, our findings suggest that a process of co-regulated interaction is at work very early in development, and that modified mirroring responses to infant early vocalizations might gradually shape infants’ patterns of communication in culturally specific ways, as well as reinforce and motivate their vocalizations.
-In order for our results to be generalized to other populations, more cross-cultural studies investigating the whether, despite cultural variations, these maternal behaviours share a similar form and function in relation to language development.
+In order for our results to be generalized to other populations, more cross-cultural studies need to be conducted to investigate the extent to which these maternal behaviours are shared across different cultures, and if so, whether they share a similar form and function in relation to language development.
 Such studies combined with comparative ones in non-human primates would enable a deeper evaluation of the role of vocal maternal responses in the emergence and development of language in human infancy.